 56. 8% of Americans Earned Money With Online Platforms

-Platforms such as Upwork; and Amazon’s Mechanical Turk are becoming one of the most popular ways to find remote work.
-Pew Research estimates 8% of American adults earned money by doing a job or task they found on an online platform in 2018.
+Platforms such as Upwork and Amazon’s Mechanical Turk are becoming one of the most popular ways to find remote work.
+Pew Research estimates that 8% of American adults earned money by doing a job or task they found online in 2018.

 57. Uber & Lyft Are The Least Popular Remote Jobs